I Can See Your Voice (Philippine game show) season 1: Episodes

-Gary Valenciano is the only guest artist to both played in premiere and finale episodes.
-It is also the first time in ICSYV franchise that an entire cast (host Luis Manzano and SING-vestigators Wacky Kiray, Kean Cipriano, Alex Gonzaga, Andrew E., Angeline Quinto, and Bayani Agbayani) has been played on respective episodes for their birthdays.
+Gary Valenciano is the only guest artist to be played on both premiere and finale games.
+Almost an entire cast (by host Luis Manzano and SING-vestigators Wacky Kiray, Kean Cipriano, Alex Gonzaga, Andrew E., Angeline Quinto, and Bayani Agbayani) had been also played their games, except KaladKaren.

-The overlapping first season did also celebrate its first anniversary (subtitled Unang Laugh-Laugh-fun), with Daniel Padilla playing on entire Kalokalike alumni.
-It also aired the first episodes featuring an entire lineup of celebrities (with TNT Boys), pairs (with Marcelito Pomoy), and groups (with TJ Monterde and KZ Tandingan) as mystery singers.
+The first season did celebrate its related first anniversary (subtitled Unang Laugh-Laugh-fun), with Daniel Padilla playing on entire Kalokalike alumni.
+It also played the first games featuring an entire lineup of celebrities (with TNT Boys), pairs (subtitled Iba Two!; with Marcelito Pomoy), and groups (with TJ Monterde and KZ Tandingan) as mystery singers.

 Best Mode (September 9, 2018)

-As a prelude to the show's first anniversary, a highlight special was aired on that date, in which includes behind-the-scenes, as well as mystery singer performance rankings for the past 98 episodes.
+As a prelude to the show's first anniversary, a highlight special was aired on that date, in which includes behind-the-scenes and a montage of mystery singer performances for the past 98 episodes.